A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Results

 where the dephasing $a \approx 1/4000$ and the depolarization $b \approx 1/5000$ for NV centers.
 Note that for other systems with stronger electron-nuclear spin coupling such as silicon vacancy centers in diamond~\cite{Nguyen_2019}, this effect may be stronger.
 For both architectures, after a register has generated one entanglement link, it stores that entanglement in the nuclear spin while its electron spin attempts to generate entanglement on the other side --- either directly to Bob in the case with no router, or to the opposite bank when using a router.
 In either case, each failed attempt decreases the fidelity of the final Alice-Bob EPR pair.
 Without a router, the mean number of failed attempts is equal to $1/p_{\text{distant}}$; with a router, this number is instead $1/p_{\text{local}}$, dramatically reducing the infidelity from this effect.

 The third source of infidelity comes from imperfect two-qubit gates and electron spin readout.
 The proposed router needs to perform twice as many two-qubit gates and readouts for each distributed EPR pair as a standard repeater.
 The cumulative infidelity of these operations is independent of $m$, \pdistant{}, and \plocal{}.
 When the link between adjacent nodes is short, these operations dominate the infidelity of the Alice-Bob EPR pair, disadvantaging the router.
-However, when the link becomes lossier, the previous two sources of infidelity dominate, causing the router to increasingly outperform the standard repeater in entanglement fidelity.
+However, when the link becomes lossier, the previous two sources of infidelity dominate, causing the router to increasingly outperform the standard repeater in entanglement fidelity (see Supplementary Note~3 for more details).

 As a result, the router enables channel-loss-invariant entanglement fidelity; that is, regardless of the network link efficiency, the router can achieve fidelity that is limited only by the gates performed on the quantum memories and decoherence during a single round-trip transit of the network.
-This is illustrated in the asymptotic behavior exhibited in Figure~\ref{fig:results}d, which plots the infidelity of the router for varying link distances as a function of multiplexing $m$.
-A threshold is crossed as the number of entanglement attempts per clock cycle exceeds $1/p_{\text{distant}}$, where the average clock cycle produces at least one entanglement event on both side of the router.
+A threshold is crossed as the number of entanglement attempts per clock cycle exceeds $1/p_{\text{distant}}$, where the average clock cycle produces at least one entanglement event on both sides of the router.
 This limits the decoherence a memory must endure to that of one clock cycle, and, for the case where the memory coherence time is much longer than the link round-trip time, allows all routers to realize a fidelity that is purely limited by the fundamental gates necessary to perform the protocol (initialization, swapping, measurement, etc.).
+This asymptotic channel-loss-invariant fidelity is illustrated in Fig.~\ref{fig:results}d.
+While increasing the distance between adjacent nodes increases the round-trip time and thus the decoherence in one clock cycle, Fig.~\ref{fig:results}c shows that the asymptotic infidelity increases less than it would have if it were to depend on the channel loss as well.